Digitaliko/sendvelo/_bmad-output/marketing/07-CASE-STUDY-TEMPLATE.md

 ### Step 2: Request Interview
 **Email Template:**
 ```
-Subject: Quick favor - would you share your SendVelo story?
+Subject: Quick favor - would you share your Thumbway story?

 Hi [Name],

-I noticed you've been using SendVelo for [X weeks] and your approval times have dropped significantly.
+I noticed you've been using Thumbway for [X weeks] and your approval times have dropped significantly.

 Would you be open to a 15-minute interview?
 I'd love to capture your experience as a case study.

 In exchange, I'll:
 - Feature [Company] on our website (good backlink + exposure)
 - Give you 3 months free on your current plan
-- Send you SendVelo swag
+- Send you Thumbway swag

 Totally optional, but would mean a lot as we're just getting started.